 The OncoLife™ Survivorship Care Plan is a "survivorship care plan" that is individualized based on the answers you provide in a brief questionnaire.
 In order to develop the most accurate plan of care, you may need to talk to your oncology team to have some details of your cancer therapy available:

 This care plan is meant for you to review and discuss with your healthcare team (both oncology and primary care).
-Keep in mind that every case is different and the risks of some side effects vary based on the actual dose of radiation or chemotherapy that were received or the techniques that were used to administer these therapies.
+Keep in mind that every case is different and the risks of some side effects vary based on the actual dose of radiation or chemotherapy that you got or the techniques that were used to give these therapies.
 It is very important to review your care plan with your oncology team to further clarify your risk.

 The OncoLife™ Survivorship Care Plan program is designed for survivors of adult cancers.
 Childhood cancer survivors have been studied in greater detail and much more is known about the late effects of treatment during childhood development.
 The Children's Oncology Group website is a wonderful resource for survivors of childhood cancers.
 In addition, childhood cancer survivors should encourage their healthcare team to review the extensive guidelines for long-term care developed by the Children's Oncology Group.